7 minute read

 }

-iptables setting
+iptables Configuration

-lan_ipaddr="192.168.1.1" # local router IP
+lan_ipaddr="192.168.1.1" # Local router IP

-proxy_server="123.123.123.123" # tour proxy server
+proxy_server="123.123.123.123" # Proxy server IP

-proxy_port="7892" # transparent proxy forward port
+proxy_port="7892" # Transparent proxy port

 echo net.ipv4.ip_forward=1 >> /etc/sysctl.conf && sysctl -p